Hello friends

 Today is the 1-year anniversary of the assault on my body.

 I had a routine, preventative colonoscopy.
-I am a single mom, a daughter, and a sister.
+I am a single mom, a daughter, and sister.
 It was the right thing to do.

 My colon was pierced, and I sat in sepsis and peritonitis for a week.
 Doctors thought a cyst on my ovary was the cause.
-Six days later, I had a stroke and was put into a medically induced coma for six days.
+Six days later, I had a stroke and was put into a medically induced coma for 6 days.
 During that time, I was opened to deal with the ovarian cyst.
 Fecal matter I had been sitting in for a week spilled onto the floor.
-They finally noticed my pierced colon, and I was given a colostomy.
+They FINALLY noticed my pierced colon, and I was given a colostomy.

 I can't express what it was like to wake up with a different body.
 I did not wake up from the coma well, and that is when my stroke was diagnosed.
-I have balance issues and have been left legally blind and permanently disabled because after nine hours of surgery, I could not be reattached, mostly thanks to sitting in sepsis for so long and adhesions.
+I have balance issues and have been left legally blind and permanently disabled because after 9 hours of surgery, I could not be reattached, mostly thanks to sitting in sepsis for so long and adhesions.

 But on this anniversary, I am ready to flirt, travel, and swim.